moby/moby/docs/sources/use/workingwithrepository.md

-Once the Trusted Build is configured it will automatically trigger a build, and in a few minutes, if there are no errors, you will see your new trusted build on the Docker Index.
+Once the Trusted Build is configured it will automatically trigger a build, and in a few minutes, if there are no errors, you will see your new trusted build on the [Docker.io](https://index.docker.io) Registry.
 It will will stay in sync with your GitHub repo until you deactivate the Trusted Build.

 If you want to see the status of your Trusted Builds you can go to your [Trusted Builds page](https://index.docker.io/builds/) on the Docker